 The district will rely on contact information on file with the district to communicate with parents in an emergency situation, which may include real-time or automated messages.
 It is crucial to notify your child's school when a phone number previously provided to the district has changed.
-In case of emergency, school personnel and students will be notified of school closing by radio and television stations.
+In case of emergency, school personnel and students will be notified of school closing by radio, television stations, social media and robo calls.